nitad54448/yappari-5-1/README.md

 </LVData>
 ```

 This instructs the program to read the fourth column as Zr and the fifth as Zi.
-Make sure you have the separator set as ";" which is the one used in this file, it is index 2 in the data_separator list.
+The separator in the definition file should be set as ";" which is the one used in this datafile, it is index 2 in the data_separator xml definition.
+When using Custom file definitions the "Data separator" located in Yappari **Parameters** page is ignored.

 In the **/files** folder and in **/drt** you will find some other files, experimental or simulated with other impedance programs and exemples of configurations for XML templates (or definition files).
-Be aware that the separator character is defined in the definition file only if you use a Custom file, otherwise the separator is defined in the **Parameters** page.
+Be aware that the separator character is defined in the definition file only if you use a Custom file, otherwise the separator is defined in the **Parameters** page (this separator is used when saving data or in reading undefined datafiles).

 ### Read project, xml
 This command will read an xml file saved with Yappari.
 It can read all data, models and parameters obtained.
 This is an xml file so it can be seen in a browser, but reading it is slow, it requires parsing all ASCII fields.